Foley’s two goals help send Tigers to 3A championship

 Photos by Samantha Davis.
 Marshall's Mady Girard takes the puck back and looks ahead at the offense in the first period against New Ulm Saturday afternoon at the Red Baron Arena in Marshall.
 Below: The Marshall girls hockey team celebrates after defeating New Ulm 2-1 Saturday afternoon to advance to the Section 3A Championship.
 Junior Abbey Foley had both goals for the Tigers.

 “We are the closest team I have ever seen, where we all love each other so much,” Marshall junior Abbey Foley said.
 “From the oldest girl on the team, all the way down to the youngest seventh grader on our team.
-We’re all so close, and I think that’s what’s helped push us so far throughout the season, and kept us so close.”
+We’re all so close, and I think that’s what’s helped push us so far throughout the season and kept us so close.”

-After a scoreless first period, Foley scored a pair of crucial goals in the opening minutes of the second period to build up a lead.
+After a scoreless first period, Foley scored a pair of crucial power-play goals in the opening minutes of the second period to build up a lead.
 New Ulm came out hot in the third period and brought the game within a goal, but the Tigers’ defense stayed united to solidify the win.

 “This feels really good,” Foley said about moving onto the championship.
 “But, we all know that we can’t stop working now.
 We have to keep pushing through, and it’s not going to be easy at all from here.”

-Marshall overall had 36 shots on goal attempts to New Ulm’s 12, seven of which came in the third period.
+Marshall overall had 36 shots on goal to New Ulm’s 12, seven of which came in the third period.

 There were 14 penalties assessed throughout the game, and half of them came in the second period.
 The Tigers had six to the Eagles’ eight, and all were minor.

-After earning a bye into the semifinals with the top-seed, which is Marshall’s second straight year being awarded the first-seed, the Tigers came to face the Eagles after they defeated No. 5 Worthington 4-0 in the quarterfinals.
+After earning a bye into the semifinals as the top seed for the second year in a row, the Tigers came to face New Ulm after the Eagles defeated No. 5 Worthington 4-0 in the quarterfinals.
+Marshall and New Ulm met twice during the regular season, with the Tigers coming away with the win both times by an aggregate score of 12-1.

-Brennan forced Marshall to get creative in its shot taking, and had four saves in the first two minutes of the game.
+New Ulm goalie Ava Brennan had a 93.6% save percentage ahead of Saturday.
+Brennan forced Marshall to get creative with its shot selection after making four saves in the first two minutes of the game.
 She went on to save all of Marshall’s 17 shots on goal attempts in the first period.
+She finished with 34 saves on 36 shots faced, a 94% save rate

 “She [Brennan] just stands on her head, and she’s always been a great goalie,” Marshall assistant coach Chris Foley said.
 “She’s a senior now, but she’s been good throughout the years.”